bibleexchange/courses/church-history/en/300_imperial-church/imperial-church.md

 ### Athanius (AD 296&ndash;373)

 He was a defender of the faith in the Arian controversy.
-Arius the leader of this false teaching did not believe in the Biblical doctrine of The Trinity.
+Arius the leader of this false teaching did not believe in the Biblical doctrine of the Trinity.
 He became bishop of Alexandria in AD 325.
-In AD 367 he wrote a letter recognizing the N. T. cannon that we use today.
-He was exiled five times for his stand against Rome.
+In AD 367 he wrote a letter recognizing the New Testament cannon that we use today.
+He was exiled five times for his doctrine.

 ### John Chrysostom (AD 345&ndash;407)

 He was referred to as "the golden mouth," because of his eloquence as a speaker.
-He was a mighty preacher, a statesman, and an able expositor of the Bible.
+He was a bold preacher, a statesman, and an able expositor of the Bible.
 He became bishop of Constantinople in AD 398.
 He was banished for his stand for truth, and he died in exile.

-### Augustine (AD 354-430)
+### Augustine (AD 354&ndash;430)

 Augustine said, "Our hearts are restless until they find rest in you."
 He became bishop of Hippo in North Africa in AD 395.
 He was a Chief defender of the faith in the Pelagian Controversy.
 This false teaching was promoted by Pelegius who did not believe in original sin.
 Augustine developed a reputation as a preacher, teacher, and writer.